 Christian completed his primary school in Lesotho and continued schooling in Germany and South Africa.
 One of his childhood memories is cruising through Lesotho on a BMX bike and it is his passion for riding that led him to the Lesotho Sky.
 He holds an Honours Degree in Financial Analysis and Portfolio Management from the University of Cape Town.
 Changing the world by means of his own ideas, he is the proud founder of this event.

 Darol loves mountain biking, canoeing, surfing and anything else that gets him outside with the potential of a crash to tell his mates about.
 He has completed 2 cape epics, many canoe marathons and many, many other events.
 To complicate his interests he is type 1 diabetic and writes a blog (https://diabetesadventure.com) to inspire and inform other diabetics that the disease is no obstacle.
 Apart from that he is a qualified Mechatronic engineer.
 An apparently versatile degree, particularly if you are into organising mountain biking events…

-The Lesotho Sky POHO Bell is the ultimate award at the Lesotho Sky stage race, you will feel bullish on any singletrack with this trophy behind your name.
+The Lesotho Sky POHO Bell is the ultimate award at the Lesotho Sky Event, you will feel bullish on any singletrack with this trophy behind your name.
 All that is required is that you complete 3 Lesotho Sky events.
 That’s +- 1000km with +-27000m of ascent in the #MountainBikeKingdom.
 No small feat, and one that deserves respect.
 This is only fitting as “Poho” means “Bull” in Sesotho.